nextgis/docs_ngweb/source/layers.rst

    WFS service tab of Create resource dialog.

 For each layer you can set a limit for the number of features transfered at once.
 By default the value is 1000.
-If this parameter is empty the limit will be disable and all features will be trasfered to the client.
-But this could result in high load of a server and cause significant timeouts because of high volumes of transfered data.
+If this parameter is empty the limit will be disabled and all features will be trasfered to the client.
+This could result in high server load and significant timeouts if volume of transfered data is very high.

 After a resource is created you need to open it in administrator interface one more time.
 You will see a message with WFS service URL which you can use in other software, for example :program:`NextGIS QGIS`.

-Then you need to set access permissions for WFS service.
+You can set access permissions for WFS service if needed.
 See  section :ref:`ngw_access_rights`.

 .. _ngw_resources_group: